-The site has a dominant overstory consisting of ponderosa pine (Pinus ponderosa), Douglas-fir (Pseudotsuga menziesii) with a ponderosa pine (Pinus ponderosa), Douglas-fir (Pseudotsuga menziesii), and Lodgepole pine (Pinus contorta) understory component.
-The area is predominantly fuel model 9 with ground fuels consisting of grasses and forbs.
-Fuel model 9 is represented by closed canopy stands of ponderosa pine and mixed conifer.
-Understory may consist of small trees and shrubs, grasses, and moderate concentrations of down, dead woody litter.
-There is no sign of any current insect and disease problems on the property at the time of inspection.
+The site has a dominant overstory consisting of ponderosa pine (Pinus ponderosa) with a ponderosa pine (Pinus ponderosa), Rocky Mountain Juniper (Juniperus scopulorum) understory component.
+The area is predominantly fuel model 2 with ground fuels consisting of grasses and forbs.
+The area to the east of the residence continues down slope to a fuel model 9.
+Fuel model 2 consists of open grown pine stands.
+Trees are widely spaced with few understory shrubs or regeneration.
+Ground cover consists of mountain grasses, and or needle and small woody litter.
+This fuel model can exist in the foothill to montane zone.
+Fuel model 9 consists of closed canopy stands of ponderosa pine and mixed conifer.
+The understory may consist of small trees and shrubs, grasses and moderate concentrations of down, dead and woody litter.
+High amounts of needles may be present.
+This model can exist from foothills to subalpine.
+There is a moderate infestation of Dwarf Mistletoe in the Ponderosa pine at the time of inspection.